burakkgunduzz/draw-line-connect/README.md

   | x (required) | "left" or "center" or "right" |
   | y (required) | "top" or "mid" or "bottom" |

-- color: string (color in any format, required)

-- thickness: integer (thickness for the line, required)

 - shape: string ("upsidedownL", optional, defaults to "normal")

+#### Other optional params for drawLine and drawL

+- color: string (color in any format, optional, defaults to black)

+- thickness: integer (thickness for the line, optional, defaults to 4)

-## Demo
+## JS Demos

 drawL => https://codepen.io/Maxlous/pen/dyVOXYJ